Weed is a term used for the cannabis plant, along with marijuana, Mary Jane, hashish, dope, and many other street names.

 In addition, physical symptoms may occur, such as abdominal pain, chills, fever, headaches, uncontrollable shaking, and excessive sweating.

-As in other addiction cases resulting from substance abuse, the weed user faces the problem of keeping up with his daily responsibilities at work and at home.
+As in other addiction cases resulting from substance use disorder, the weed user faces the problem of keeping up with his daily responsibilities at work and at home.
 His social relationships also suffer and he loses connection with co-workers, friends, and family members.

 Addiction Can Be Treated